-Ignacio Higareda is an Associate Professor of Elementary and Secondary Education at Loyola Marymount University
+Ignacio Higareda is an Associate Professor in the Department of Teaching and Learning.

 University of Southern California: Ph.D, Educational Psychology

 University of California, Santa Cruz: B.A, Psychology

 Areas of Expertise (4)

 Academic achievement of students from marginalized and underserved communities